 The issues list for the Module Two (A) investigation into the Special Demonstration Squad was released for consultation in early 2019 and the list was published on 30 September 2019.
 The corresponding lists for the National Public Order Intelligence Unit and Other Undercover Policing units will be released for consultation later in 2019.

-Future open hearings that are able to happen in-person in a hearing room are expected to take place at 18 Pocock St, London, SE1 0BW.
-This is the hearings venue used by the Independent Inquiry into Child Sexual Abuse.
-Its hearings will not be affected.
+Future open hearings that are able to happen in-person in a hearing room, when social distancing requirements are no longer in place, are expected to take place at 18 Pocock St, London, SE1 0BW.
+This is the hearings venue formerly used by the Independent Inquiry into Child Sexual Abuse.

 The Pocock Street venue provides the following:

 Capacity for up to 16 legal teams in the hearing room;

 Seating for up to 60 members of the public in the hearing room;